Guidance around selecting potential DBD donors

 Donor optimisation care bundle

-Many critical care staff have little experience with the physiological optimsation of a potential DBD donor.
-A donor optimidsation care bundle has been developed by Dr Gerlinde Mandersloot (Royal London Hospital, Whitechapel) and endorsed by the National Organ Donation Committee.
+Many critical care staff have little experience with the physiological optimisation of a potential DBD donor.
+A donor optimisation care bundle has been developed by a sub group of the National Organ Donation Committee.
+This care bundle is endorsed by the National Organ Donation Committee.
 Local Donation Committees are asked to ensure that the care bundle is adopted by their critical care services.

 The Donor Optimisation Extended Care Bundle document can be found at the bottom of the page.